-The final Marketing Plan is no more than 15 pages long plus any additional exhibits/bibliography/cover/table of content.
+The final Marketing Plan is no more than 20 pages long, plus any additional exhibits/bibliography/cover/table of contents.

 After the final presentation, each team member will grade each of his/her team members on a scale from 0-100%.
 The objective is to evaluate your teammates' work.
-You will consider each of your teammate's efforts, commitment to the success of the project, and contribution to the results, critical thinking, availability, dependability to get their work completed on time, assistance to other team members, conflict mediation and any other variables you believe were essential during the semester for a successful outcome.
+You will consider each of your teammate's efforts, commitment to the success of the project, and contribution to the results, critical thinking, availability, dependability to get their work completed on time, assistance to other team members, conflict mediation, and any other variables you believe were essential during the semester for a successful outcome.
+I will also collect feedback from our community partners.

-Individual Final Deliverable's grades will be adjusted based on a non-competitive peer-review that you will submit at the end of the course.
+Individual Final Deliverable grades will be adjusted based on a non-competitive peer review that you will submit at the end of the course.
 Peer scores are confidential.